 Applications are now open for the third round of the Global Action Research Collaborative (GARC) on Girls’ Education.
 GARC is a collaboration between the Alliance of Girls’ Schools Australasia, National Coalition of Girls’ Schools (US), Girls’ Schools Association (UK), Girls’ Day School Trust (UK) and other participating organisations.
 Our vision is to engage girls’ school educators from around the world in an action research program that will build a network of girls’ school educators, as well as a valuable and relevant database of research on girls’ education.

 The 2022-2023 action research theme is ‘The global reset: New opportunities for educating girls’.
 Research Fellows will commence an 18-month program of training and action research in January 2022.
 This will include action research training during the Global Forum III on Girls’ Education in Boston in June 2022, and presenting project outcomes at the NCGS Annual Conference in June 2023.
 Circumstances permitting, these events will be hosted by the National Coalition of Girls’ Schools (NCGS) in the United States.
 Alternatively, Fellows will attend the workshop and present their research virtually.

 Applying to join GARC as a Fellow to undertake an action research project for 2022-2023 is a competitive process open to staff of Alliance member schools in Australia, New Zealand, Asia and Africa.
 Applications will be considered by a selection committee of the Global Action Research Collaborative.

-Applications close on 8 October 2021 and applicants will be notified of the committee’s decision during the week of 1 November 2021.
+Applications close on 18 October 2021 and applicants will be notified of the committee’s decision in November.

 Schools will be responsible for: